-Characteristics of Size of Transaction/Balance (Million Baht) Necessity and Justification the Transactions As of 31 Dec 2022 As of 31 Dec 2021 As of 31 Dec 2020 of the Item - Other expenses 3.11 - - The management is of the opinion that such transactions is under a normal business condition in its operations.
+Characteristics of Size o f Transaction/E (Million Baht) Necessity and Justification the Transactions As of 31 Dec 2023 As of 31 Dec 2022 As of 31 Dec 2021 of the Item - Other expenses - 3.11 - This transaction is on a cost-plus basis from NSSEA and for service provided.
+The management is of the opinion that such a transaction was beneficial for the Company and justified.